 First order equations, linear systems, variation of parameters, method of undetermined coefficients, Laplace transforms, power series solutions, fundamental matrix solution.
 Existence and uniqueness of solutions, properties of linear systems, eigenvalue problems, vector fields, phase-plane analysis.
 Liapunov method.

 |MATH3063||Geometry||3 ch (3C)|

-Axiomatic systems, non-Euclidian geometry, transformations in geometries, topological properties of figures.
-Recommended for Education students or prospective Mathematics teachers.
+Axiomatic systems, non-Euclidean geometry, transformations in geometries, topological properties of figures.
+As well as serving mathematics majors, this course will be of particular benefit to prospective mathematics teachers.